 Who can trust a Sales Professional who prescribes solutions to problems they don’t even know the prospect is having?

 That kind of self-centered selling is what has been giving the noble professional of sales a bad rap from the beginning of time.

 I have faith in you.
-I think you care deeply for your clients and that the issue often is wrong focus.
-Most Sales Professionals focus on gains, solution gains for the client and financial gains for the Sales Professional.
+I think you care deeply for your clients and that the issue often is the wrong focus.
+Most Sales Professionals focus on gains, solution gains for the client, and financial gains for the Sales Professional.